railsgirls/guides.railsgirls.com/_pages/app.md

 Hi coach 👋 Thank you so much for helping out today!
 {% endcoach %}

-## Try Ruby
+## Learn about Ruby

 In these next couple guides you're going to create a new app.
 For this you'll be using the Ruby on Rails framework.
 The Rails framework is written in the Ruby programming language.
-To get a better idea of how Ruby works, go to [try.ruby-lang.org](https://try.ruby-lang.org/) for a 30 minute course before you continue.
+To get a better idea of how Ruby works, read the [Rails Girls guide to Ruby](/ruby-intro) if you haven't ever written any Ruby, or go to the slightly more advanced [try.ruby-lang.org](https://try.ruby-lang.org/) course before you continue.

 ## Creating the application